VA2QED/frame-of-references/notes/relative-motion.md

 or would you use the sun as a reference frame and say that your position has changed for approximately 27000 km?
 ```

 You may be asking yourself which reference frame is correct.
 The answer is that both reference frames can be used based on the context.
-Motion is relative, therefore both measurements can be useful based on practicality.
+Motion is relative, therefore both measurements can be useful based on practicality and the objects that we are observing.